Spanish home cooking :- Octopus

 Choosing your octopus is important!
-Make sure it bright and shinny, in the Spanish costal regions you would usually buy it still alive!
+Make sure it bright and shiny. in the Spanish coastal regions you would usually buy it still alive!
 But fresh fresh fresh!
 Old sea food is just not worth it.
 A nice big one is best.
-The octopus is more filling than you think but you want a good size portion, so for four people 3-4 kg should be about right, as it will shrink in the cooking process.
+The octopus is more filling than you think!
+But you want a good size portion, so for four people 3-4 kg should be about right, as it will shrink in the cooking process.

-To clean him cut around the eyes and open up the head and turn it inside out make sure you remove all the content then cut out the beak and mouth parts and wash under clean running water. (you can ask your fish monger to do this for you when you buy it). you video
+Cut around the eyes, open up the head turn it inside out and make sure you remove all the content.
+Then cut out the beak and mouth parts and wash under clean running water. (you can ask your fish monger to do this for you when you buy it). you video

-My mother in-law who is an expert in all Spanish cooking, (most of these recipes come from her she won't write them down “in case the neighbours get hold of her "tricks" so I’ve had to cook with her to learn what to do).
+My mother in-law who is an expert in all Spanish home cooking, (most of these recipes come from he.
+She won't write them down “in case the neighbours get hold of her "tricks".
+So I’ve had to cook with her to learn what to do).

-She say’s to get the best results freeze him (the octopus) for a day or two and then thaw, before you start to cook him.This helps the octopus tenderise.
+She say’s to get the best results freeze him for a day or two.
+Thaw, before you start to cook him.This helps the octopus tenderise.

 Fill the pan with water and bring to the boil.
-You can add a few coarsely copped onions and some bay leaf into the water.
-Then take the octopus by the head and plunge the tentacles in the water count to five slowly and take him out, put on the side and wait for the water to come back to the boil, put him back in repeat this twice more (three times in total) this curls the tentacles and helps to make him even more tender.
+You can add a few coarsely chopped onions, carrot and some bay leaf into the water.
+Then take the octopus by the head and plunge the tentacles in the water.
+Count to five slowly and take him out, put on the side and wait for the water to come back to the boil.
+Put him back in repeat this twice more (three times in total) this curls the tentacles and helps to make him even more tender.

 Now add the potato to the water and cook them until tender.
-While they are cooking cut the head off your octopus (mother in-law keeps this bit for her self she loves it but it's not to everyone taste).
+While they are cooking cut the head off your octopus (mother in-law keeps this bit for herself she loves it but it's not to everyone taste).
 Take the tentacles and cut into slices.
-Pop them on a wooden plate with the potato (also sliced), for a real authentic presentation drizzle with good olive oil and sprinkle with a good pinch of sea salt and paprika.
+Pop them on a wooden plate with the potato (also sliced).
+In spanish home cooking a real authentic presentation would be to drizzle with good olive oil and sprinkle with a good pinch of sea salt and paprika.
 If you are serving as a tapas pop some cocktail sticks in to the tasty morsels so they can easily be picked up and eaten by your guests.

-It sounds like a lot of work, but really it isn't.
+It sounds like a lot of work, but as with most spanish home cooking it isn't.
 You have plenty of time to prepare you other dishes while your beautiful pulpo is cooking.